HTTP-RPC/Lima/README.md

 )
 ```

-As with `LMTableViewCell`, `LMTableViewHeaderFooterView` can be used as the base class for custom table view header/footer view classes.
+As with `LMTableViewCell`, `LMTableViewHeaderFooterView` can also be used as the base class for custom table view header/footer view classes.

 ## LMCollectionViewCell
 Similar to `LMTableViewCell`, the `LMCollectionViewCell` class facilitates the declaration of custom collection view content.
 It extends `UICollectionViewCell` and automatically applies constraints to its content to enable self-sizing behavior.
 For example: